-Due to the restriction of in-person teaching instruction, children now must rely on technological tools and digital devices for their education.
-While these advancements certainly have many benefits, it unfortunately also means that your child is more exposed to harmful blue light rays from computers and television screens.
 These rays cause digital eye strain and can disrupt the body’s natural sleep cycle.
-To combat these harmful effects and keep your child’s eyes fresh, learn more about blue light blocking glasses as a helpful resource during your child’s remote school day.
+To combat these harmful effects and keep your child’s eyes fresh, blue light blocking glasses can be a helpful resource for your child’s remote school days.

 Pro: Character development

 Many factors play into what makes a good student.
 Having class from home may provide your child with the opportunity to develop stronger skills on their own.

 Take time management, for example.
 Students now need to hold themselves accountable to complete assignments in this new setting.
 This can help to establish a core appreciation for their education.

 Similarly, many students are nervous to speak up in the classroom.
 Virtual classes can provide your child with the chance to feel comfortable and confident to participate and voice their opinions.